Petchanop/lexneticbackend/README.md

 # lexneticbackend
 for lexnetic backend test

-## After clone the repository open project with vs code and run:
+## After clone the repository open project with vs code
+    - create .env file in todo-backend folder
+    - fill in the value provide by .env.local
+    - then run this command
         - ctrl + shift + p
         - select reopen with container

-## trobleshoots if container not start
+## Trobleshoots if container not start
     - check if another container occupied port 5432 or 3000
     - check postgres logs if database container cannot start in case maybe postgres is different version